Skip to main content

 10 mentions Positive Neutral Negative

-The game's story aspect is largely criticized for its absence, with many users noting that it lacks a meaningful narrative or career mode, resulting in a bland experience.
-Some liken it to games that prioritize gameplay over story, while others express disappointment in the linear structure of the missions.
-Overall, the consensus is that the game feels incomplete without a compelling story.
+The game's story aspect is largely criticized, with many users noting the absence of a meaningful narrative or career mode, leading to a bland experience.
+Some liken it to games that prioritize gameplay over story, while others express disappointment in the lack of missions and depth in the story mode.
+Overall, the consensus is that the game feels incomplete without a compelling storyline.

 • “This game has no story.”